 It is a testament to its significance that it hasn't been razed and replaced by a building reaching to the sky.
 Though I didn't have the time to sit within and soak in the ocean of goodwill and appreciation left by its legions of patrons over the past century, I could still feel it oozing out, giving me the usual Carnegie lift.

 I sped back to Janina and Ralph thinking of the Carnegies that await me when I bike back to Chicago from Telluride in September.
 I'm still a long way from getting to all of the more than two thousand that he built, but I am happy that I am giving it a try.
 One of those that awaits me is in Trinidad, just north of New Mexico, the only one of Colorado's thirty still standing Carnegies I have yet to visit.
-I have gotten to more Carnegies in other states, but with it Colorado will become the first state that I have visited all its Carnegies.
-That will be one state down and forth-seven more with Carnegies to go.
+I have gotten to more Carnegies in other states, but it will be the first state that I can say I have visited all of its Carnegies.